12 page speed optimization tips (to CRUSH your load time)

 How to do it

-First of all, make sure your images are lazy-loaded.
-This is a feature where images are loaded ONLY when the user is about to see them (for example when they are about to scroll that image into view).
+First, make sure your images are lazy-loaded.
+This is a feature where images are loaded ONLY when the user is about to see them (for example, when they are about to scroll that image into view).

 Secondly, you need to make sure that the images you are using are optimized for the web.